Let’s build a beautiful, liveable and accessible city

 Local Government

-- Allocate an annual budget of $10m for capital works to support walking, cycling and place making, funded by revenue from on-street parking.
+- Allocate an annual budget of $10 million per year for capital works to support walking, cycling and place making, funded by the additional revenue from on-street parking.

 - Invest in mobility counters that measure the number of people walking, cycling, using public transport and driving in Yarra, to guide the re-allocation of budgets and street space.